AgentSmithyAI/agentsmithy-agent/README.md

 The server starts at base port `11434` (auto-increments if busy).
 Check startup logs for the actual URL, e.g., `http://localhost:11434`.

+Notes:
+- `--workdir` should point to the project directory you want to work with.
+The server stores state in `<workdir>/.agentsmithy`.
+- If a server is already running for the same project, startup will abort with a helpful message.

 ### Startup Parameters

-- `--workdir` (required): absolute path to the workspace directory.
+- `--workdir` (required): absolute path to the project directory.
 On startup, the server ensures `/abs/path/to/workspace/.agentsmithy` exists.
-Project-specific data (e.g., RAG index) is stored under each project's `.agentsmithy` directory inside the workspace.
+Project-specific data (e.g., RAG index, dialogs, status.json) is stored under each project's `.agentsmithy` directory.
 The server keeps this path in-process; no env var is used.

 ### Projects and RAG Storage

 - Workspace root state: `<workdir>/.agentsmithy`
-- Per-project state: `<workdir>/<project>/.agentsmithy`
+- Per-project state: `<workdir>/.agentsmithy`
-- RAG (ChromaDB) persistence per project: `<workdir>/<project>/.agentsmithy/rag/chroma_db`
+- RAG (ChromaDB) persistence per project: `<workdir>/.agentsmithy/rag/chroma_db`

 ### Testing the API